Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 Shelly Beach is a popular spot for scuba diving and snorkelling, with a great variety of marine life that can be viewed in the shallow water.

-It’s also a starting point for the walk around Manly North Head, which forms part of the nearly 20 km long Manly Scenic Walkway.
+It’s also a starting point for the walk around Manly North Head, one of Sydney’s prettiest hikes.

 6. Balmoral Beach

-Balmoral Beach is a picturesque strip of sand in Sydney Middle Harbour with usually calm water, a swimming enclosure and excellent picnic areas.
+Balmoral Beach is a picturesque strip of sand in Sydney Middle Harbour, with calm water, a swimming enclosure, and excellent picnic areas nearby.

 The Esplanade behind the beach offers many cafes and restaurants, while the grassy areas are perfect for a picnic or a leisurely stroll.